All Images Copyright 2008-2025 Jennifer Lavrenz

 _

-The very first time I visited Utah I’m pretty sure I was on a long road trip out west coast; Washington, Canada and beyond.
-My newly married friend, Alisha recently moved there with her husband and they we’re stationed at the Air Force base.
-I was able to crash her place as she and I were able to spend some quality time together.
+The very first time I visited Utah I’m pretty sure I was on a long road trip out west .
+The earliest picture I have is from years later when my newly married friend just moved there with her husband.
+I was able to crash her place and spend some quality time together.
 We hiked around Salt Lake and saw some wild animals.
-Since I don’t particularly like to taking photos of myself, this is me being goofy of course!
-I went back through Utah in 2019 on another road trip with my sister heading west again, and Ireally enjoyed more hiking, coffee shops and the salt flats!
-I like this state.

 Jennifer Kaye xoxo